 This federal government program allows eligible first-time home buyers to withdraw up to $25,000 tax-free from their RRSPs to finance the purchasing or construction of a qualified home.
 This program is aimed at first-time home buyers, but you can also qualify if it has been at least 4 years since you last owned a home.

 The ability to borrow from your RRSP is the quickest way to save for a down payment if done properly.
 With the Home Buyer’s Plan what you’re basically doing is lending yourself money from your RRSP.
-You’re required to pay it back in instalments over the next 15 years, or face tax consequences.
+You’re required to pay it back in installments over the next 15 years, or face tax consequences.
 The first repayment will be due the second year after the withdrawal.

 The reason borrowing from your RRSP is so effective, is that you can purchase your house with pre-tax dollars instead of after-tax dollars.
 (That means the money you earned and deposited into your RRSP was never taxed at source.)